 Behind the Scenes

 A friend who has a rental home along the coast tells the following true story… Her home had a $500 security deposit collected with reservation fees.
 A guest swiped two pillow shams from a queen bed in the home and then contacted the owner when the return of her security deposit was denied.
 The owner first asked why she had taken the shams to which the guest replied, “I liked them and couldn’t find similar ones in nearby stores.”
 When the owner refused to return any part of the security deposit the guest became indignant claiming that shams do not cost hundreds of dollars.
 The owner explained it would cost hundreds because she would need to find new shams plus a matching quilt not to mention time, gas, etc. The next week the guest mailed the shams to the owner who then refunded the security deposit.

 Disregard for Rental Property

 It’s often after renters have departed that the guest service crews review the home’s inventory checklist and spot theft or criminal mischief which refers to vandalism and deliberate damage to a rental property.
-Included in the criminal mischief category are also guests who do not follow the home’s contractual rules which they signed in good faith.
+Also included in the criminal mischief category are guests who do not follow the home’s contractual rules which they signed in good faith.
 For instance, renters who decline pool heating for an added cost and then turn it on without permission as if the owner won’t notice the significantly higher electric bill (insert eye roll here).
 And there are the guests who, despite the written policies, have loud, late parties with no thought or regard for the neighbors.

 Why It Matters